devomh/comp3083_2025/lab03/content/01_Introduction.md

 3. **Real-World Project:** Build a weather app that connects to live data
 4. **Professional Skills:** Apply industry-standard practices and workflows

-### Success Criteria

-You'll know you're successful when:
-- ✅ All software is installed and configured correctly
-- ✅ You can create and activate Python virtual environments
-- ✅ Your weather app successfully retrieves and displays real weather data
-- ✅ Your project is properly organized and documented
-- ✅ Your code is committed to a Git repository

-### Getting Help

-**During Installation:**
-- Ask instructors for immediate assistance
-- Work with classmates - collaboration is encouraged
-- Reference the troubleshooting section in each installation guide

-**During Coding:**
-- Test small pieces of code frequently
-- Read error messages carefully - they contain important clues
-- Use VS Code's built-in debugging tools
-- Don't hesitate to ask for help - learning is collaborative

-### Ready to Begin?

-Once you've completed all the software installations and configurations above, you're ready to dive into professional Python development.
-The next section will guide you through mastering VS Code as your primary development environment.

-**Verification Checklist:**
-- [ ] GitHub account created and verified
-- [ ] Miniconda installed and `conda --version` works
-- [ ] VS Code installed and launches successfully
-- [ ] Git configured with your name and email
-- [ ] All software running without errors

-**Time Investment:** This setup takes 20-30 minutes but creates the foundation for your entire programming career.
-Every professional developer uses these exact same tools.

 ---

 **Next:** [Professional IDE Setup](02_IDE.md) - Master VS Code and create your first organized Python project.